kumbulanit/t-sql/tech company/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

 SELECT
     FirstName,
     LastName,
-    Salary,
+    BaseSalary,
     DepartmentID,
     Title
 FROM Employees
 WHERE
     CASE
-        WHEN DepartmentID = 1 THEN Salary >= 70000  -- IT requires higher salary
+        WHEN DepartmentID = 1 THEN BaseSalary >= 70000  -- IT requires higher salary
-        WHEN DepartmentID = 2 THEN Salary >= 50000  -- HR standard salary
+        WHEN DepartmentID = 2 THEN BaseSalary >= 50000  -- HR standard salary
-        WHEN DepartmentID = 3 THEN Salary >= 60000  -- Finance requires higher salary
+        WHEN DepartmentID = 3 THEN BaseSalary >= 60000  -- Finance requires higher salary
-        ELSE Salary >= 45000                        -- Other departments
+        ELSE BaseSalary >= 45000                        -- Other departments
     END = 1;

 -- Complex conditional WHERE logic